Jacajack/avr-dhtxx/README.md

 Library can be easily compiled using included `makefile`. `F_CPU` and `MCU` values should be specified when calling `make`:
 `make F_CPU=16000000U MCU=atmega328p`
+`DHTXX_TIMEOUT` value can be set too.
+It describes communication timeout in more or less microseconds.
+Default value is 60.

+To understand how library works better, remember to take a look at `dhtxx.c` and `dhtxx.h`.